Our team comprises 8 full-time and about 30 seasonal/part-time people. Our friendly staff greets about 40,000 visitors

 Andy was raised in Upstate New York, living in a variety of towns over the years; most recently, and for the longest, in Penn Yan.
 A 2005 graduate of Keuka College, he holds a B.S. in Business Management (summa cum laude) with a minor in Computer Technologies.
-Hired by Hunt Country Vineyards in early 2006, Andy said, "This was my first job out of college and I thought it’d be for a year or two, but seven years later I’m still loving the winery and can’t imagine working anywhere else!"
+Hired by Hunt Country Vineyards in early 2006, Andy said, "This was my first job out of college and I thought it’d be for a year or two, but ten years later I’m still loving the winery and can’t imagine working anywhere else!"

 Andy is a vegan and life-long animal lover.
-He currently has four cats - all of which were rescues - and a Bernese Mountain Dog, Pax (Latin for peace).
-Andy is a diehard fan of NCIS and an avid reader – with an impressive library of more than 3000 books! – and also enjoys music, hiking, horseback riding, football (soccer to most Americans).
+He is a diehard fan of NCIS and an avid reader – with an impressive library of more than 3000 books! – and also enjoys music, hiking, horseback riding, and football (soccer to most Americans).

 Tessa joined Hunt Country in 2012.
 She particularly enjoys being able to use her artistic skills and talents in her job.

-In 2011, she, her husband Zac and their 2 boys moved just down the road from us from the tiny island of Cuttyhunk off the coast of Massachusetts.
+In 2011, she, her husband Zac and their two boys moved to Branchport from the tiny island of Cuttyhunk off the coast of Massachusetts.
 They started their family there over 10 years ago and are happily easing into life on ‘the mainland’.

 Tessa is a graduate of The School of the Museum of Fine Arts, Boston.
 In her ‘spare’ time she can be found mostly with her kids and family, gardening, making jewelry and bottle art, fishing, cooking, picking flowers, tending to their new flock of chickens, and helping Zac with the ongoing project of building their home.